-A. Referral to external disease specialist or ocular oncologist may be most appropriate
+- A. Referral to external disease specialist or ocular oncologist may be most appropriate for serial examination with photography and/or excisional biopsy with cryotherapy - B. Higher risk of mortality with incomplete excision without cryotherapy

 V. List the complications of treatment, their prevention and management